 A person with active schizophrenia frequently has episodes in which they are unable to discriminate between reality and delusion[11].
 The intensity, length, and frequency of symptoms might differ from person to person, as is the case with many disorders.
 On the other hand, severe psychotic symptoms in people with schizophrenia tend to decrease with age.
 Symptoms can be made worse by things like substance abuse (including alcohol and illegal substances), excessive amounts of stress, and not taking prescription prescriptions as directed.
 Generally speaking, these symptoms fall into three major groups.
 Positive symptoms, which are experiences or actions that are uncommon in healthy people, are one of them.
-These include paranoia, excessive or disturbed ideas, confidence and illusions.
+These include paranoia, exaggerated or distorted ideas, beliefs, and actions, and hallucinations (such hearing voices or seeing things that aren't there).
 The lack or diminution of typical functioning is referred to as negative symptoms.
 These may include a reduced capacity for speaking, initiating activities, expressing feelings, or enjoying pleasure[12].
 Disordered thought and conduct, such as nonsensical speech, trouble with logical reasoning, and even odd or unpredictable motions, are indications of disorganization.
 Cognitive functioning is also impacted by schizophrenia, which can result in problems with focus, memory, attention, and academic achievement.
 These mental difficulties might have a big influence on day-to-day living.
 Early adulthood is usually when symptoms first appear, and they must be lasting for minimum six months in order to be officially detected.
-Men often start exhibiting indications during the teen age but women are more likely to start exhibiting indications between the age of 20 to 30.
+Men often start exhibiting symptoms in their late teens or early 20s, but women are more likely to start exhibiting symptoms in their 20s to early 30s.
 Widespread misconceptions about schizophrenia contribute to the stigma and social avoidance that people with the condition frequently experience.
 It seems sense, though, that some of the social issues that people with schizophrenia have also make it harder for them to engage with other people.
 These difficulties may eventually result in a rise in negativity, social distancing, and rejection.